Yellow Emanuelle

 Yellow Emanuelle (also released as Il mondo dei sensi di Emy Wong, Emanuelle Gialla, The Last Madame Butterfly) is a 1976 Italian film directed by Bitto Albertini, director of the prior Black Emanuelle.

 Plot

 In Hong Kong, a British airline pilot, George Taylor (Giuseppe Pambieri), is assaulted by a gang of thugs.
-He is taken to a hospital and nursed back to health by female Dr. Emy Wong (Chai Lee), a beautiful Chinese physician woman.
-As the pilot regains his health he becomes increasingly infatuated with female Dr. Wong and they embark upon a passionate love affair.
-The pilot however develops a terminal illness and dies in the arms of female Dr. Wong while they are making love.
+He is taken to a hospital and nursed back to health by physician Dr. Emy Wong (Chai Lee), a beautiful Chinese woman.
+As the pilot regains his health he becomes increasingly infatuated with Dr. Wong and they embark upon a passionate love affair.
+The pilot however develops a terminal illness and dies in the arms of Dr. Wong while they are making love.
 Overcome with grief she commits suicide, stabbing herself with a knife, before falling onto the body of George.